blend2d/blend2d-apps/README.md

 License
 -------

-All code samples (.cpp files) can be distributed under either Public Domain (UNLICENSE) or ZLIB license.
+All code samples can be distributed under either Public Domain (UNLICENSE) or Zlib license.